-Post-mortem of the mind: CBI to adopt this technique in Sushant Singh Rajput case
+Physiological autopsy: CBI to adopt this technique in Sushant Singh Rajput case

 New Delhi, Aug 25: The probe into the death of Sushant Singh Rajput is a complex one.

-To find out more about what led to the death of the popular actor, the Central Bureau of Investigation would conduct a post-mortem of the mind.
+To find out more about what led to the death of the popular actor, the Central Bureau of Investigation would conduct a post-mortem of the mind or a physiological autopsy.

 This process would involve a detailed study of every aspect of Sushant's life.
 It would include a close study of his relations, his posts on the social media, his messages on WhatsApp.
 The conversation with his family and friends would also be studied in detail.

 This is for the third time only that such a method is being adopted.
-Considering the various angles involved in the case and the complex nature of the investigation, the post-mortem of the mind becomes extremely important.
+Considering the various angles involved in the case and the complex nature of the investigation, physiological autopsy becomes extremely important.

 The CBI had adopted this method previously in the Burari mass suicide case that took place in Delhi two years back and in the Sunanda Pushkar case.
 An official explained to OneIndia that this case has multiple sides to it.
 While at first it was passed off as a suicide, then came allegations of foul play.